 On May 22, 2019, City Council authorized amendments to the City of Dallas CHP to establish a Land Transfer Program by Resolution No. 19-0824.

-The Housing and Homelessness Solutions Committee will be briefed regarding this item on January 14, 2020.
+The Housing and Homelessness Solutions Committee will be briefed by memorandum regarding this matter on February 24, 2020.